Remorse (House): Plot

 An attractive 27-year-old business consultant experiences intermittent episodes of excruciating ear pain.
 House is intrigued by the fact that Valerie (Beau Garrett) is very attractive while her husband is not.

 While treating her ear pain, caused by supraventricular tachycardia, the men on the team are charmed by Valerie's beauty and personality.
 Only Thirteen looks beyond her superficial traits.
 During the half hour fMRI test, Valerie's brain bypasses the emotional centers and she uses the language sections of the brain to answer the questions, indicating that she knows what emotions are but does not feel them herself.
 Thus, Thirteen discovers that the patient is a psychopath.
 Valerie admits she drugged her co-worker to get him fired.
 She had been sleeping with him every Thursday; in exchange she got credit for his best work.
 She claims she is the same as other people except she openly admits it.
 More complications appear.

 Throughout the differentials, Thirteen and Foreman continuously argue.
 House tells them to "have sex, fight, or quit," as he is tired of their bickering.

 Following up on clues from a conversation with Thirteen, Valerie's husband finds out his wife was not attending weekly evening classes as claimed.
 Valerie counters with a sexual harassment complaint to the medical licensing board.
 Thirteen returns to verbally assault Valerie, but Foreman enters and removes her from the room and convinces her to ignore it.
 He also apologizes for firing her, and says he hopes they can work together again.
 Then he is paged because Valerie begins to spit up blood.
 Taub thinks it is primary hepatic fibrosis, so the team starts her on steroids.

 Thirteen runs into Valerie's sister.
-Her sister recounts that Valerie protected her from their abusive father and mentions Valerie started displaying antisocial behavior at puberty.
+Her sister recounts that the Valerie protected her from their abusive father and mentions Valerie started displaying antisocial behavior at puberty.
 Thirteen sees a connection to Wilson's disease.
 After removing Valerie's nail polish to reveal blue fingernail beds (confirming copper accumulation), Valerie is started on chelation therapy.